MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 Unity  Project
 =======

-The root of the repo is a blank Unity project with some added assets.
+The root of the repo is a blank Unity project with some added scripts.

 Copy and paste all /Assets subfolders and files to the existing Assets folder in client repo Unity project